Skip to content

 );

-The event bus must support synchronous replies, increasing infrastructure complexity.
-At that point it is closer to a message broker than an event bus.
-Using RabbitMQ's RPC pattern or MediatR's Request/Response structure, the design drifts further from the original event-driven intent.
+The event bus must support synchronous responses, which increases infrastructure complexity.
+At that point it is no longer really an event bus but something closer to a message broker.
+This means using something like RabbitMQ's RPC pattern or MediatR's Request/Response, and the design drifts further and further from the original event-driven intent.

 Option C: Redesign from scratch

-In practice, most teams go with Option A. The service then hardens into a state where event-driven and direct-call styles are mixed together.
+And this cost asymmetry is itself the result of the initial abstraction choice.
+In practice, most teams go with Option A, and the service solidifies into a state where event-driven and direct-call patterns are mixed together.

 The common structure across both cases is as follows.